Paper Trading

 Paper trading is more commonly used in an institutional setting.
 It is what we in the Forex trading or CFD industry call Demo Trading.
 The term ‘paper trading’ comes from the stock market, where investors who wanted to practice would write their investment ideas on paper and follow the market movements, to see if their ideas panned out.

-There are many types of traders, including more short-term and those who keep positions open for the longer term.
+There are many types of traders, including more short term and those who keep positions open for the longer term.
 Common to all new traders is hesitation when it comes to placing trades and of course, concern at losing money from their trading.

 Whilst all types of trading come with risks, brokers offer a variety of tools to help first-time traders to improve their trading skills before committing real funds.
-One of these tools is called “paper trading”, although as mentioned you are less likely to hear the term since we use the term Demo trading.
+One of these tools is called “paper trading”, although as mentioned, you are less likely to hear the term since we use the term Demo trading.

 Advantages of Paper Trading In Australia